Darian Hagan

-Darian Hagan (born February 1, 1970) is a former American football and Canadian football player, who, from 2005 to 2022, was an assistant coach of the University of Colorado Buffaloes football team.
+Darian Hagan (born February 1, 1970) is an American college football coach, currently serving as the running backs coach of the San Diego State Aztecs.
+He is a former professional football player in the Canadian Football League (CFL).
+He played college football as a quarterback for the Colorado Buffaloes, earning national player of the year and All-American honors in 1989.
+From 2005 to 2022, Hagan was an assistant coach for his alma mater, the University of Colorado Boulder.

 College career

 As an option quarterback at Colorado from 1988 to 1991, Hagan produced impressive offensive statistics operating coach Bill McCartney's "I-Bone" offense.
 Due to veteran quarterback Sal Aunese being stricken with cancer, he took over the starting duties as a sophomore.
 When Aunese died, Hagan and the rest of the Buffaloes dedicated their season to their fallen comrade.
 In that 1989 season, he burst on the college football scene, and became the sixth player in the history of NCAA Division I-A to gain more than 1,000 yards passing and more than 1,000 yards rushing in the same season.
 He was the starting quarterback in 1990 when Colorado won the NCAA Division I-A national football championship, and in 1989 to 1991 when Colorado was the Big Eight Conference champions.
 His record as quarterback for Colorado was 28–5–2 (20–0–1 in the Big Eight).
 In Heisman Trophy voting he was 5th in 1989 with 242 points, 17th in 1990 with 17 points and 20th in 1991 with 12 points.

 Hagan was inducted into the University of Colorado Athletic Hall of Fame in 2002.
 He is also considered by many alumni as the best football player in CU history.
 He finished his career with 3,801 passing yards and 2,007 rushing yards.